taplivenetwork/taplive/README.md

 🗓️ Started on October 10, 2025

 Development Plan:
-- Day 1: Documentation structure and project overview
+##Development plan
-- Day 2+: MVP code modules
+ -Phase 1: File structure and project overview
-- Final Submission: Functional prototype and risk-control logic
+ -Second phase: MVP code module and documentation updates Final submission of integrated features

 Earlier drafts only reflect conceptual discussions and do **not** include pre-built product code.
 ---